Fit Evaluations

 VO₂ Max Testing for Capitola

-VO₂ max is the strongest single predictor of all-cause mortality in the published literature, and the upper bound on every endurance pursuit you do.
-We measure it directly on a Korr CardioCoach metabolic analyzer, breath by breath.
-You leave with peak VO₂, VT1 and VT2 thresholds, measured peak HR, and a complete training-zone prescription that translates to whatever activity you actually train.
+VO₂ max is the strongest single predictor of all-cause mortality in the published literature and the upper bound on every endurance pursuit you do.
+We measure it directly on a Korr CardioCoach metabolic analyzer, breath by breath, on the modality that matches your training.
+You leave with peak VO₂, VT1 and VT2, measured peak HR, and a complete zone prescription.
+The drive from Capitola is short — 41st Avenue north to Soquel Avenue, or Soquel Drive west — typically ten minutes; arrive a few minutes early to settle and finish the intake form.

 −13%